nodejs/node/COLLABORATOR_GUIDE.md

 possible.
 If reaching consensus is not possible, a Collaborator may escalate the issue to the TSC.

-Collaborators should not block pull requests without providing a reason.
-Other Collaborators may ask objecting Collaborators questions about their objections.
+Collaborators should not block a pull request without providing a reason.
-If an objecting Collaborator is unresponsive, another Collaborator may dismiss their objection.
+Another Collaborator may ask an objecting Collaborator to explain their objection.
+If the objector is unresponsive, another Collaborator may dismiss the objection.

 Note that [breaking changes](#breaking-changes) must receive [TSC reviews](#involving-the-tsc).
 This does not mean that a Collaborator must